awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/7-r53arc-routing/_index.en.md

 {{< img step-1a.png >}}

-Once created, you can see the 5 regional API endpoints.
-In a DR scenario, you would use the API, rather than the console, and ensure that your recovery logic retries all available endpoints.
-You also should ensure that your actions are restricted to the Route 53 Application Recovery data plane only:
+Once created, you can see the 5 regional API endpoints (see the image below).
+In a DR scenario, you would use the [Routing Control API](https://docs.aws.amazon.com/routing-control/latest/APIReference/API_Operations.html), rather than the console, and ensure that your recovery logic retries all available endpoints.
+You also should ensure that your actions are restricted to the Route 53 Application Recovery data plane only.

+Read more about [Control planes and data planes in the documentation](https://docs.aws.amazon.com/whitepapers/latest/aws-fault-isolation-boundaries/control-planes-and-data-planes.html) and this blog: [Building highly resilient applications using Amazon Route 53 Application Recovery Controller](https://aws.amazon.com/blogs/networking-and-content-delivery/building-highly-resilient-applications-using-amazon-route-53-application-recovery-controller-part-1-single-region-stack/)

 {{< img step-1b.png >}}

 2. Having created a cluster, we now need to create the routing controls for the cluster.
 We’re going to set up a total of 4 routing controls.
-These will relate to entries in Route 53 hosted zone that we’ll create later.
+These will relate to entries in the Route 53 hosted zone that we’ll create later.
 We will set up routing control for a maintenance page, another for our unicorn shop application, and then a routing control for each of our cells in **N. Virginia (us-east-1)** and **N. California (us-west-1)**.

 This will allow us to easily configure how traffic flows, either to our application or to a maintenance page, and then within the application, whether we’re routing traffic to both cells or diverting traffic away from a cell that’s not ready.